wp-plugins/resume-submissions-job-postings/readme.txt

 4. The Input Fields page where you can set which fields are display and/or required.

 == Changelog ==
+= 2.5.1 =
+* Fixed bug where the submit button function was trying to redeclare itself
+* Fixed code that only showed 5 jobs in the drop down box on the submission form

 = 2.5 =
 * Job Postings now use the Custom Post Types feature
 * Added the ability to send the pdf version of the resume submission to an email(s)